United Farm Workers: Founding of the UFW

 Although still in its infant stages, the organization lent its support to a strike by workers in the rose industry in 1965.
 This initial protest by the young organization resulted in a failed attempt to strike against the rose industry.
 That same year the farm workers who worked in the Delano fields of California wanted to strike against the growers in response to the grower's refusal to raise wages from $1.20 to $1.40 an hour, and they sought out Chávez and the National Farm Workers Association for support.

 The Delano agricultural workers were mostly Filipino workers affiliated with the Agricultural Workers Organizing Committee, a charter of the American Federation of Labor and Congress of Industrial Organizations.
 The unification of these two organizations, in an attempt to boycott table grapes grown in the Delano fields, resulted in the creation of the United Farm Workers of America.
 The AFL–CIO chartered the United Farm Workers, officially combining the AWOC and the NFWA, in August 1966.

 During the early years of the UFW, one of their most prominent allies was Senator Robert F. Kennedy.
 In March 1966, Kennedy visited and spoke with union members participating in the Delano grape strike and later conducted a hearing on migrant farm workers with senators George Murphy and Harrison Williams.
-One year later, Kennedy attended a UFW fundraiser where he felt threatened by a man in the crowd; in response, union members protected Kennedy so he could safely leave the event.
+In 1967, Kennedy attended a UFW fundraiser where he felt threatened by a man in the crowd.
+In response, union members protected Kennedy so he could safely leave the event.

 Kennedy's connection to and support of the UFW helped to give national momentum to the grape strike.
-When Kennedy began to campaign in the democratic primary, the UFW suspended all strikes to campaign alongside him, leading to high turnout amongst them and their allies.
+When Kennedy began to campaign in the Democratic primary, the UFW suspended all strikes to campaign alongside him, leading to high turnout amongst them and their allies.
 The assassination of Kennedy greatly affected UFW members and their communities.
 Farm workers in Delano held a mass in his honor.